Cedar Realty Trust – Consensus Indicates Potential 61.3% Upside

-Cedar Realty Trust with ticker code (CDR) now have 3 analysts covering the stock.
-The analyst consensus points to a rating of ‘Hold’.
-The target price ranges between 2 and 0.5 calculating the average target price we see 1.5.
-Now with the previous closing price of 0.93 this indicates there is a potential upside of 61.3%.
-The 50 day MA is 0.83 and the 200 day moving average is 0.91.
-The market capitalisation for the company is $85m.
+Cedar Realty Trust found using ticker (CDR) have now 3 analysts in total covering the stock.
+The consensus rating is ‘Hold’.
+The target price ranges between 2 and 0.5 with the average target price sitting at 1.5.
+With the stocks previous close at 0.93 this would indicate that there is a potential upside of 61.3%.
+The 50 day MA is 0.84 while the 200 day moving average is 0.91.
+The market cap for the company is $81m.
 Visit the company website at: http://www.cedarrealtytrust.com

 Cedar Realty Trust is a fully-integrated real estate investment trust which focuses on the ownership, operation and redevelopment of grocery-anchored shopping centers in high-density urban markets from Washington, D.C. to Boston.
 The Company’s portfolio (excluding properties treated as “held for sale”) comprises 55 properties, with approximately 8.3 million square feet of gross leasable area.